orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 ```

-To use it in screens, you must pass its lowercase representation:
+To use the component in your screens, you can pass its lowercase representation to the `Layout::component` method:

 ```php
 /**